💖 Welcome To The GoE!

 👍 GoE Facebook

 The tapping journey has come on a long way since the late TFT founder Dr. Roger Callahan “cured” Mary's water phobia by tapping under her eye in the 1980s.
 Since then energy-pioneers such as Gary Craig, Silvia Hartmann, Robert.
-G. Smith, Rehana Webster, Dr. David Lake, Steve Wells, Karl Dawson, David Feinstein and Dr. Dawson Church have continued to evolve the field, giving us new tools and methods such as EFT, Energy EFT, Positive EFT, Faster EFT, TBT, Clinical EFT and Matrix Reimprinting.
+G. Smith, Rehana Webster, Dr. David Lake, Steve Wells, Karl Dawson, David Feinstein and Dr. Dawson Church have continued to evolve the field, giving us new tools and methods such as Modern Energy Tapping, Energy EFT, Classic EFT, Positive EFT, Faster EFT, TBT, Clinical EFT and Matrix Reimprinting.
 This article explains some of the developmental history behind the tapping techniques and how they compare and contrast with each other.

 The GoE has compiled this article in good-faith from many different sources.
 If you spot an error please do contact us.